-- w If a meeting is, or becomes, inquorate no business shall be transacted and the meeting shall be closed.
-The business on the remaining agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2.5 hours. - 4.
-COMMITTEES AND SUB-COMMITTEES - a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee.
+- w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2.5 hours.

+4. Committees and sub-committees

-- b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 3 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the Chair of the standing committee; - vii. shall permit a committee, that is not a standing committee, to appoint its own Chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three and no more than seven councillors, except the Personnel & Disciplinary Committee which shall be only three Councillors (but note other conditions under Appendix B Committee Terms & References); - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee.
+- a Unless the Council determines otherwise, a Committee may appoint a sub-committee whose terms of reference and members shall be determined by the Committee. - b The members of a Committee may include non-Councillors unless it is a Committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory Committee and a sub-committee of the advisory Committee may be non-Councillors. - d The Council may appoint standing Committees or other Committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing Committee up until the date of the next Annual meeting of the Council; - iii. shall permit a Committee, other than in respect of the ordinary meetings of a Committee, to determine the number and time of its meetings; - iv. shall, subject to Standing Orders 4(b) and (c), appoint and determine the terms of office of members of such a Committee; - w. may, subject to Standing Orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a Committee whose role is to replace the ordinary members at a meeting of a Committee if the ordinary members of the Committee confirm to the Proper Officer three days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing Committee, appoint the Chair of the standing Committee; - vii. shall permit a Committee other than a standing Committee, to appoint its own Chair at the first meeting of the Committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a Committee and a sub-committee which, in both cases, shall be no less than three and no more than seven Councillors, except the Personnel & Disciplinary Committee which shall be only three Councillors; - ix. shall determine if the public may participate at a meeting of a Committee; - shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee;

+- xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a Committee or a sub-committee.